MSeveri96/MANULS/README.md

 ## Preparation of the input

-The data need to be grouped in a simple text file
+The data need to be grouped in a simple text file which contains the following: